Skip to Content

 In other words, going with our analogy, the number of bullets hasn’t changed, but for some reason the trigger is getting pulled a lot more often.
 Which is surprising considering no one wants to pull it.

 Imagine for a minute what it takes for a person to get to the point where they will voluntarily put a gun to their heads.
-None of us handed a revolver and told we have a five in six chance would exclaim “sure, those sound like good odds.”
+None of us handed a revolver and told we have a five in six chance of surviving would exclaim, “sure, those sound like good odds!”

 Likewise, our bodies have a lot of defenses to avoid ever pulling the trigger on disease, even when the bullet is there.